‘Academic misconduct’ refers to any behaviour in breach of VU’s academic integrity standards.

 Learn about academic integrity

-To learn about what academic integrity is, and why it is so important, we recommend reading the information published in the VU Library Guides.
+To learn about what academic integrity is, and why it is so important, we recommend reading the information published in the VU Library Guide.

-You can also complete the five interactive academic integrity modules available on VU Collaborate:
+You can also complete the five interactive academic integrity modules available on VU Collaborate – log in is required.

 Further details are also available in the Academic Integrity Guidelines and the Academic Integrity Policy.
 A complete definition of ‘academic misconduct’ can be found under Regulation 8 of the Student Misconduct Regulations 2019.